streamlit/docs/content/deploy/community-cloud/status-and-limitations.md

 ## Python environments

 - You cannot mix and match Python package managers for a single app.
 Community Cloud configures your app's Python environment based on the first environment configuration file it finds.
 For more information, see [Other Python package managers](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies#other-python-package-managers).
+- We recommend that you use the latest version of Streamlit to ensure full Community Cloud functionality.
+Be sure to take note of Streamlit's [current requirements](https://github.com/streamlit/streamlit/blob/develop/lib/setup.py) for package compatibility when planning your environment, especially `protobuf>=3.20,<6`.
 - If you pin `streamlit< 1.20.0`, you must also pin `altair<5`.
 Earlier versions of Streamlit did not correctly restrict Altair's version.
 A workaround script running on Community Cloud will forcibly install `altair<5` if a newer version is detected.
 This could unintentionally upgrade Altair's dependencies in violation of your environment configuration.
 Newer versions of Streamlit support Altair version 5.
 - Community Cloud only supports released versions of Python that are still receiving security updates.
 You may not use end-of-life, prerelease, or feature versions of Python.
 For more information, see [Status of Python versions](https://devguide.python.org/versions/).